Shread1234/Shread-Knews-API/README.md

 npm test
 ```

-These tests will use SuperTest to send requests to the API on a get, post, patch and delete basis to ensure the API endpoints are acting as desired.
+These tests will use SuperTest, Mocha and Chai to send requests to the API on a get, post, patch and delete basis to ensure the API endpoints are acting as desired.

 ## Built With